theheking/intro-to-r/content/2_datatypes.md

 ```

 Functions can take multiple arguments.
-For instance, let's round weight_lb to one decimal place.
+For instance, let's round genome_length_mb to one decimal place.
 Typing `round()` shows there are two arguments (pops up a yellow box).

 If you know the function, but don't know how to use it.